Integrity and

 about and you might imagine negative effects of the actions.
 A

-large obstacle to your vision of your inherent value and positive potential.
+obstacle to your awareness of your limitless inner value and being the best

 If you don't solve, dismiss or dispel a

-your best understanding to the concern, then you might think that the concern
+your best understanding to the concern then you might think that the concern or

 person or convention that contradicts and cancels some of your values and